 Frequently asked questions

-Find out the answers to some of our most frequently asked questions below.
-If you cannot find the answer to your question on this page or other parts of the website, please email your queries to moorfields.oriel@nhs.net.
+Find out answers to some of our most frequently asked questions below.
+If you cannot find the answer to your question on this page or other parts of the website, please email moorfields.oriel@nhs.net.

 General